LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 subsequent steps that require reduced data from complete frames or even a complete partition.

+Real-world example from
+:class:`libertem_blobfinder.udf.correlation.SparseCorrelationUDF` which
-Real-world example from :class:`~libertem.udf.blobfinder.SparseCorrelationUDF` which evaluates the correlation maps that have been generated with the dot product in the previous processing step and places the results in additional result buffers:
+evaluates the correlation maps that have been generated with the dot product in the previous processing step and places the results in additional result
+buffers:

 .. testsetup::

-    from libertem.udf.blobfinder.correlation import evaluate_correlations
+    from libertem_blobfinder.base.correlation import evaluate_correlations

 .. testcode::